 - Just as in between-subjects designs, you can use a different but related F statistic to indirectly calculate $s{e-c}$ .
 When performing this procedure you need to keep three things in mind. - 1.
 This procedure only works if the F statistic you have uses the same within error term that is appropriate for your contrast.
-Any other Fs will lead to completely incorrect estimates of $s{e-c}$ . - 2.
+Any other Fs will lead to incorrect estimates of $s{e-c}$ . - 2.
 Within-subjects factors have different formulas for degrees of freedom than between-subjects factors.
 You need to take this into consideration when calculating mean squares. - 3.
-Once you calculate MS(within error) you need to use formula 5.34 to get the standard deviation. - A within-subjects contrast calculated within levels of a between-subjects variable uses the relevant within error term.
+Once you calculate MS(within error) you need to use formula 6.39 to get the standard deviation of the difference score.

+- A within-subjects contrast calculated within the levels of a between-subjects variable uses the relevant within-subjects error term.
 This rule is valid even when the within-subjects contrast is calculated within crossed levels of two between variables.
-Therefore, the standard deviation for the denominator of d would be calculated from the within-subjects error term using equation 5.34 above.

-If you want to calculate a between-subjects contrast within a within-subjects variable you are dealing with a more complicated situation because such a contrast should use a mixed error term, which is a weighted average of the between error term and the relevant within error term.
-Therefore, if an effect size for a between contrast is calculated within a within-subjects variable, the standard deviation compiled for the denominator of the d would follow the same logic.
-Thus, it would average the "between" pooled standard deviation and the "within" standard deviation of differences.
-If an effect size for a between contrast is calculated within crossed levels of two within variables, all of the standard deviations that are derived from these error terms would be averaged (i.e., the "between" pooled standard deviation and the three relevant "within" standard deviations of differences) to create a "within-cell" standard deviation.
+Therefore, the standard deviation for the denominator of g would be calculated from the within-subjects error term using equation 6.39 above. - If you want to calculate a between-subjects contrast within the levels of a within-subjects variable, you will need to use a mixed error term.
+This error term would be a weighted average of the between-subjects error term and the relevant within-subjects error term.
+Therefore, if an effect size for a between-subjects contrast is calculated from the values for a particular level of a within-subjects variable, the standard deviation calculated for the denominator of the g would need to be an average the between-subjects pooled standard deviation and the within-subjects standard deviation of differences.
+If an effect size for a between-subjects contrast is calculated from the values found within a particular combination two within-subjects variables, all of the standard deviations that are derived from these error terms would be averaged (i.e., the between-subjects pooled standard deviation and the three relevant within-subjects standard deviations of differences) to create a "within-cell" standard deviation.
 In all cases the weighted averaging should be performed on the variances, and then the square root should be taken to produce the standard deviation for the denominator of the effect size.
+See Montgomery (1997) for more information about the error terms for contrasts in a mixed design. - Effect sizes calculated from studies using a between-subjects design are not on the same metric as those calculated from studies using a within-subjects design.
+You should therefore never mix the two different types of effects in the same meta-analysis without compensating for these differences.
+A detailed discussion of these issues is provided by Morris and DeShon (2002).